liquidz00/Patcher/docs/reference/cli.rst

   The path to save the report(s).

 - **pdf** (*bool*):
-  If passed, Patcher will generate a PDF report along with the Excel spreadsheet using the :mod:`pdf_report` model.
+  If passed, Patcher will generate a PDF report along with the Excel spreadsheet using the :mod:`~patcher.models.reports.pdf_report` model.

 - **sort** (*Optional[AnyStr]*):
   Sort patch reports by a specified column.